kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

 If you notice issues with being Azure AD joined, make sure to check the "workplace join" eventlog, or use your favorite search-engine and search for DSRegCMD troubleshooting.
 That should set you in the right direction.

-Another requirement obviously is an Azure subscription that can "host" our CMG. (a pay as you subscription will do)
+Another requirement obviously is an Azure subscription that can "host" our CMG. (a "pay as you go" subscription will do)

 And finally, we still need to talk certificates...
 Just like our clients need to "prove" their identity, the CMG endpoint needs to do the same so your clients know they are talking to a trusted resource.
 That can be solved in 2 ways :